RedisLabs/redislabs-docs/content/rs/databases/import-export/import-data.md

 When importing data into an Active-Active database, there are two options:

-- Perform a `flushall` to the database, thus deleting all data.
-    Then import the data into the Active-Active database.
+- Use `flushall` to delete all data from the Active-Active database, then import the data into the database.
-- Import data but merge it into the existing or add new data from the import file.
+- Import data but merge it into the existing data or add new data from the import file.

 Because Active-Active databases have a numeric counter data type, when you merge the imported data into the existing data RS increments counters by the value that is in the imported data.